frontendpatterns/frontendpatterns.dev/src/content/patterns/trusted-types.md

 ---
 # Trusted Types

-Use browser APIs to enforce type checking on dangerous sinks like innerHTML to eliminate DOM-based XSS vulnerabilities.

 ## Problem

 Developers accidentally introduce DOM-based XSS by passing unsanitized strings to dangerous APIs like innerHTML, eval, or document.write.
 These vulnerabilities are hard to spot in code reviews and can execute attacker-controlled code even when server-side protections are in place.